AhmedShaaban88/api-book-store/README.md

 5. rate limit for brute force attacks
 6. use google gmail for emails
 7. multiple language "arabic - english"
+8. use bearer tokens for access & refresh tokens
+9. buy books with paypal gateway
+10. log info and errors with winston
+11. add redis db for server caching
+12. use swagger for documentation

 # notes